harmslab/topiary/docs/source/protocol.rst

    taxonomic coverage.
 #. :emph:`Download sequences for each paralog` from each species and put it into
    the table.
 Our usual source for these seed sequences is uniprot_.
-Generally, you'll want the canonical_ sequence rather than an isoform.
+Generally, you'll want the `canonical <uniprot_canonical>_`_ sequence rather than an isoform.
 These sequences can come from anywhere; they do not even have to be from a database.
 #. :emph:`Compile a list of aliases for each paralog`.
 Annoyingly, the same protein
    can have different names across different databases/species.
 By using a human-curated list of aliases, topiary is more effective at identifying